Family Purge Documentation

 Revit's family-load, family-edit, and transaction operations can throw modal warnings and errors that block unattended runs.
 Family Purge attaches an application-level failure handler that intercepts every warning before Revit can show a dialog:

-- Dismiss warnings - toggle in Settings, on by default.
+- Dismiss all warnings during processing - on by default.
 Warnings (e.g. "duplicate type names will be renumbered") are silently swallowed

-- Auto-resolve errors - toggle in Settings, on by default.
+- Dismiss all errors during processing - on by default.
 Errors with a resolve option (e.g. "delete the offending element") are auto-resolved

-If you'd rather see the dialogs, untick both options on the Settings tab.
+Both toggles live under Settings → Warning / Error Handling.
+If you would rather see the dialogs and intervene by hand, untick both options before starting a run.
 The PurgeLog still records the dialogs that fire so you can audit the run after.

 Revit's auto-resolve picks the first resolution option Revit offers.
 For most warnings that means "do nothing" - but for some errors it means "delete the offending element".
 Read the PurgeLog after every unattended run to verify nothing critical was sacrificed.